 How do changes in one constraint affect the others?

-Changes in one of the triple constraints—either scope, time, or cost—can significantly impact the others.
+one of the triple constraints—either scope, time, or cost—can significantly impact the others.
 For example, increasing the scope of a project may require more time and additional costs to complete.

 What strategies can project managers use to balance the triple constraints?